 Full details of the induction process can be found in the Induction Policy Statement.
-As part of the induction, the Induction Checklist covers the minimum requirements that must be completed; it must be signed to confirm actions complete and returned to HR within the required timescales.
+As part of the induction, the Induction Checklist covers the minimum requirements that must be completed; it must be signed to confirm actions complete and returned to the People Team within the required timescales.

-The Designated Safeguarding Lead ensures all new starters attend Safeguarding training.
+The Designated Safeguarding Lead ensures all new starters undertake Safeguarding training.

-DBS Code and Recruitment of Ex-Offenders
+II DBS Code and Recruitment of Ex-Offenders

-The School and Foundation complies with the DBS Code of Practice, and as part of this will follow requirements in respect of the Rehabilitation of Offenders Act 1974 when considering any disclosure of a conviction or other matter, as set out in the Foundation's Rehabilitation of Ex-Offender's Policy which can be found on the School's x drive.
+The School and Foundation complies with the DBS Code of Practice, and as part of this will follow requirements in respect of the Rehabilitation of Offenders Act 1974 when considering any disclosure of a conviction or other matter, as set out in the Recruitment of Ex-Offender's Policy which can be found on the Operations Hub.